Voxtel C110 - Cordless phone AEG - Free user manual and instructions

 USER MANUAL Voxtel C110 AEG

 Thank you for purchasing this product.
 This product has been designed and assembled with utmost care for you and the environment.
-This is why we supply this product with a quick installation guide to reduce the number of paper (pages) and therefor save trees to be cut for making this paper.
+This is why we supply this product with a quick installation guide to reduce the number of paper (pages) and therefore save trees to be cut for making this paper.
 Thank you for supporting us to protect our environment.

 2 UNPACKING YOUR PHONE